Noroff-FEU-Assignments/project-exam-1-Eirik-Haukeland/project_notes/wireframs.md

 - made a footer component for both whit some instance
 - made a wireframe carousel instance for desktop

+selected a set of wireframes for mobile and desktop

 ## all posts page

+[23-1-24]

+- made more types of carousels
+- made a tag button
+- made a tags component

+selected wireframes for mobile

 ## one post page